Rishthegreat/Notes/School/Theodore Roosevelt.md

 		- Money from sale of public land to be set aside for irrigation projects & dam construction
 	- Conservation vs Presevation
 		- Preservation
-			- Favor national parks
+			- Favor only national parks
 			- Has to be pristine
 		- Conservation
+			- Favor national parks as well as other things
 			- Roosevelt was a conservationists
-			- You can still cut trees down,
+			- You can still cut trees down, but not excessively
+	-

 #### Elections
 - Wins the election of 1904